 - 1. Rack the vehicle. - 2.
 If you don't have a rack, then you must take extra safety precautions. - 3.
 Choose a firmly packed and level ground to jack up the vehicle. - 4.
-Chock the rear wheels. - 5.
+Chock the front wheels. - 5.
 Jack the vehicle up and support it with jack stands and secure the pins. - 6.
-Put the transmission in park if automatic, reverse if manual transmission. - 7.
-The rear wheels should be allowed to free hang to relieve tension on the coil springs.
+Put the transmission in park if automatic, reverse if manual transmission. - The wheels should be allowed to free hang to relieve tension on the springs.

+IMPORTANT

-IMPORTANT NEVER rely on jacks to support a vehicle!
-Always test the steadiness of your stands that are supporting the vehicle before attempting to work on a raised vehicle!
+NEVER rely on jacks to support a vehicle!
+Always test the steadiness of your stands that are supporting the vehicle last. that are supporting the vehicle before attempting to work on a raised vehicle!